-Most people recognise that eating a healthy balanced diet during pregnancy is very important.
-I know that both times I was pregnant, I was more motivated than ever to eat a healthy diet.
+Most people recognise that eating a healthy balanced diet when pregnant is very important.
+I know that both times I was pregnant, I was more motivated than ever to eat a healthy pregnancy diet.
 I wanted to give my body the nutrients it needed to help my babies to develop and grow and be healthy.

 I also believe a healthy diet has a huge bearing on our recovery too.
 I found my recovery after I had our son humbling to say the least.
 Even though I had read accounts of other mothers experiences in those first few weeks, the reality still took me by surprise.

 Every time I walked across the room I was dizzy and needed to hold on to something until my head cleared.
 Turns out, I needed a blood transfusion as my iron levels had dropped so low.
 Let's just say I was very thankful for the support of my other half during those first few weeks and I was still able to enjoy all the newborn snuggles while he looked after (fed) me.

 In between my pregnancies, I completed my Precision Nutrition certification and began Nutrition Coaching.
 So along with my Burrell Education Prenatal Certification, I feel much more confident in my food choices this time around.
 I intend on having great iron levels going into the labour ward so I will be home much sooner.

 I want this post to encourage you to make healthy choices when eating to ensure you and your baby are healthy.
 A well-balanced diet will keep up your energy levels, build up your body’s stores of nutrients, and reach and maintain a healthy weight.
 That means you will feel more comfortable, move easier and lose your "baby weight" faster.

 No single pregnancy is the same and what applies to another woman may not apply to you.
 Consult with your health care provider before making any big lifestyle changes during pregnancy.